Occupational Asthma Overview

 - Irritant asthma: Exposure to certain substances or conditions in the workplace irritates the airways, causing immediate symptoms.
 Although this is not an allergic-type reaction, the irritation may cause allergy-like or asthma-like symptoms.

 Once the attack is triggered, the airways begin to swell and tighten (bronchospasm) and secrete large amounts of mucus.
 The swelling and extra mucus partially block, or obstruct, the airways.
 This makes it more difficult to push air out of your lungs (exhale).

 Early recognition and avoidance of the asthma trigger is particularly important in occupational asthma.

-Because people spend so much time at work, they tend to have extensive exposure to their trigger by the time the cause of the symptoms is recognized as asthma.
+Because people spend so much time at work, those with occupational asthma tend to have extensive exposure to their trigger by the time the cause of the symptoms is recognized as asthma.
 The more time you spend exposed to your trigger, the more likely you are to have permanent lung inflammation and airway hypersensitivity.

 Occupational asthma is the most common work-related lung disease in developed countries.
 In up to 15% of people with asthma in the United States, the condition is at least partly related to their work.